Test Id : H2MT

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Amplification of the HER2 oncogene and overexpression of the human epidermal growth factor receptor 2 (HER2) protein have been associated with a shorter disease-free survival and shorter overall survival and poorer overall survival in some cancers.
-Patients whose breast or gastroesophageal cancers demonstrate HER2 amplification or overexpression may be candidates for treatment with the drugs that target the HER2 protein or its downstream pathways (eg, trastuzumab [Herceptin], pertuzumab, lapatinib).
+In much the same way as was demonstrated for HER2-positive breast cancer, the HER2 gene status in some cancers can be used to determine treatment approaches.
+Amplification of the HER2 gene and overexpression of the human epidermal growth factor receptor 2 (HER2) protein have been associated with a shorter disease-free survival and shorter overall survival in some cancers.
+Patients whose tumors demonstrate HER2 amplification or overexpression may be candidates for treatment with the drugs that target the HER2 protein or its downstream pathways (eg, trastuzumab [Herceptin], pertuzumab).

 Reference Values